Config and Local State

 oat backlog ...

-Use the oat backlog group when you want direct CLI support for the file-backed backlog under .oat/repo/reference/backlog/.
+Use the oat backlog group when you want direct CLI support for the file-backed backlog under .oat/repo/pjm/backlog/.

-oat backlog init- scaffold.oat/repo/reference/backlog/with starter files and directories for a fresh repooat backlog generate-id <filename>- generate a unique backlog ID from a filename seedoat backlog generate-id <filename> --created-at <timestamp>- generate a reproducible ID for a known creation timestampoat backlog regenerate-index- rebuild the managed backlog index table from item frontmatter
+oat backlog init- scaffold.oat/repo/pjm/backlog/with starter files and directories for a fresh repooat backlog generate-id <title>- generate a deterministicBL-YYMMDD-slugbacklog ID from a titleoat backlog generate-id <title> --created-at <timestamp>- generate a reproducible ID for a known creation timestampoat backlog archive <id>- atomic close-out: set a terminal status, record the completion incompleted.md, move the item intoarchived/, and regenerate the index in one stepoat backlog regenerate-index- rebuild the managed backlog index table from item frontmatter

 Run oat backlog init first when the local backlog scaffold does not exist yet in a fresh repo.
 This command group is primarily used by the oat-pjm-* project-management skills, but it is also available directly when you need to inspect or repair backlog metadata by hand.